temporalio/documentation/docs-src/concepts/what-is-a-dynamic-handler.md

 ---
 id: what-is-a-dynamic-handler
-title: What is a Dynamic Handlers?
+title: What is a Dynamic Handler?
 sidebar_label: Dynamic Handler
 description: Dynamic Handlers are Workflows, Activities, Signals, or Queries that are unnamed and invoked when no other named handler matches the call from the Server at runtime.
 tags: